 Esophageal diverticula occur in less than 1% of the population.
 They are found in approximately 1% to 3% of those presenting with dysphagia.
 It can occur in all ages but are typically diagnosed in the elderly.
 They are usually found more in men than in women.

 There are different ways that esophageal diverticulum can form.
 Pulsion diverticula occur when there is an inadequate relaxation of either the upper or lower esophageal sphincter resulting in increased intraluminal pressure and subsequent herniation of the esophageal wall at an area of weakness.
 These usually occur in achalasia and esophageal dysmotility.
 Traction diverticula occur when there is an external force on the esophageal wall that pulls on the esophageal wall creating a diverticulum.
 These usually occur in the middle esophagus due to mediastinal inflammation adhering to the esophagus and retracting it to form the defect.
+Traction diverticula may be seen in patients with tuberculosis, but in the USA, histoplasmosis is the most common cause.

 The esophagus is composed of 4 layers; from the lumen going outward, they are the mucosa, submucosa, muscularis, and adventitia.
 True diverticula consist of all esophageal wall layers within the protrusion.
 With false diverticula, only the mucosa and submucosa layers will be seen.
 Squamous cell carcinoma can rarely be found in conjunction with esophageal diverticula.